ericc3141/exp/README.md

 This repository is a testbed for all sorts of small scripts I write that don't make a sensible standalone project.

+## quote

+Small demo that displays a quote with a fancy animated background

 ## debug.js

 Displays debug messages in a small canvas at the top left of the page.